facebookresearch/talkthewalk/README.md

 The results of each experiment will be saved in this directory under the experiment name, specified via ```--exp-name```.

 #### Running emergent language experiments
-For tourist location via discrete communication, run the following command to train the tourist and guide models:
+To reproduce tourist location via discrete communication, run the following command to train the tourist and guide models:
 ```bash
 python ttw/train/predict_location_discrete.py --vocab-sz 500 --apply-masc --T 1 --exp-name discrete_masc_T1 --num-epochs 200 --cuda
 ```